ipalvr/Log4JDemo/ATTACK.md

 1. Get into the attacking host

-kubectl exec -it att-svr /bin/bash
+kubectl exec -it pod-attack-machine -n dirty-net -- /bin/sh

 2. Run the following two commands to execute the attack to the “vul-app1” container